Walking a Dog After Eating: What Every Owner Should Know

 • Excessive drooling

-In extreme cases, especially in large breeds, there’s a risk of a dangerous condition called Gastric Dilatation-Volvulus (GDV).
+In severe cases, especially in large breeds, there is a risk of Gastric Dilatation Volvulus (GDV), a life‑threatening condition often referred to as canine bloat.

-For trusted veterinary information, the American Veterinary Medical Association provides useful guidance:
+For trusted veterinary guidance, visit the American Veterinary Medical Association.

-7 Powerful Safety Rules for Walking a Dog After Eating
+7 Essential Safety Rules for Walking a Dog After Eating

 Rule 1: Wait at Least 30–60 Minutes

-For most dogs, waiting 30 to 60 minutes before walking a dog after eating is ideal.
-Larger breeds may benefit from waiting closer to one hour.
+Most dogs benefit from waiting 30 to 60 minutes before walking after a meal.
+Larger breeds may need closer to an hour to allow proper digestion.

 Rule 2: Adjust for Breed Size